risilab/cormorant/README.rst

 Architecture
 ================

-A more detailed description of the Cormorant architecture is available in `the Cormorant paper. <https://arxiv.org/abs/1906.04015>`_.
+A more detailed description of the Cormorant architecture is available in `the Cormorant paper <https://arxiv.org/abs/1906.04015>`_.